igalloway/airy_docs/docs/cranium/compute/navqplus/setup.md

 ## Log in for the first time

 Power on the NavQPlus by plugging in a USB-C® cable to the centermost (USB 2) USB-C® port or the 5 pin JST-GH power port if not powering over the centermost (USB 2) USB-C® port.
-NavQPlus will boot, and dispaly that it is fully booted with the status LEDs on board.
+NavQPlus will boot, and display that it is fully booted with the status LEDs on board.
 The 3 LEDs by the USB1 port should be on, as well as two LEDs next to the CAN bus connectors.

 To log into NavQPlus, choose between using the [included USB to UART adapter](#usb-to-uart-adapter), [Industrial Ethernet](#ethernet), or [USB-C® with gadget ethernet mode](#usb-c-gadget-ethernet).
 The default username/password combo is as follows: